sherlock-audit/2024-03-woofi-swap-judging/README.md

 I asked Head of Judging and he allowed me to use the new context.

 Moreover, the information about which tokens will be used (the ones mentioned in the above comment) was unavailable to watsons, and README says any token.
 On top of it, it's infact unientended design.
 Therefore, Medium -> core functionality break -> the `price` function will validate 0 price from chainlink when it shouldn't do this.

+**fb-alexcq**

+The wooPP by default only supports selected list of tokens, manually added by admins (with offchain market making scripts).
+So this case for base/quote price goes beyond decimal 8 will never happen.

 # Issue M-5: Swaps can happen without changing the price for the next trade due to gamma = 0